hypier/docs.role.fun/README.md

 # AI characters and roleplay for everyone

-Open Roleplay serves is an open-source alternative to Character.ai.
+Open Roleplay is an open-source alternative to Character.ai.
 You have full control over your data, model, and visual presentation.

 Platforms like Character.ai and other AI agent platforms are fantastic.
-They sparked our interest in the potential of AI interactions.
-We utilize them for a variety of purposes, including productivity, entertainment, workflow automation, and more.
+We use them for a variety of purposes, including productivity, entertainment, workflow automation, and more.
 However, these platforms often lack flexibility, transparency and customization options.

 This is where Open Roleplay steps in.
 Whether self-hosted or hosted by us, it's ready to be deployed on your own domain with your personalized model and data.

 ## Features

-- **Model Agnostic:** Choose from a variety of AI models, making it easy to interact with your favorite AI characters.
+- **Bring your own model or choose from wide variety of models:** Choose from a variety of AI models, making it easy to interact with your favorite AI characters.
 - **Highly Customizable:** Make your characters, personas and UI unique, for a one-of-a-kind roleplaying experience.
 - **Roleplay-Focused:** Designed with roleplaying and storytelling in mind, it ensures an immersive and engaging experience.
 - **Group Chat (Coming soon):** Invite your favorite characters to one chat room and chat together.